eiwosstdma/mtg-scrap/README.md

 # MTG Scrap

 ## What is it ?
-MTG Scrap aims to make it easy to scrap and parse public MTG data through internet.
+MTG Scrap aims to be a simple scraper/parser with cool features to make your life easier.

 ## How to use it ?